uptonking/note4yaoo/thread-react-dev.md

   - Because the plan is to **eventually move "ref" to just be a prop like any other**.
   - Where as "key" conceptually is outside the component and belong more to the parent than the child.
 It's also already displayed elsewhere for that reason.
 - Key is related to "rendered by".
 - Seeing the key helped me the other day.
-I appreciated it.We should also be writing functions with names so the components are named correctly in debugger.
+I appreciated it.
+We should also be writing functions with names so the components are named correctly in debugger.

 - ## has anyone found a solution to this TS generic problem?
 - https://twitter.com/sebastienlorber/status/1412784677795110914